GLOBAL MARKETS-Emerging Asia propels world stocks to new high

 The U.S. dollar - which dropped sharply on Tuesday after the collapse of a healthcare bill dealt a blow to President Donald Trump's ability to deliver promised fiscal reforms - could muster little more than tentative gains on Wednesday.

-The ECB is expected to adjust its language, but substantive changes to policy will likely come later in the year.
-The BOJ is expected to raise its growth forecast but cut its inflation outlook.
+The ECB is expected to adjust their language but substantive changes to their policy will likely come later in the year.
+The BOJ is expected to raise its growth forecast but cut its inflation outlook, underlining the cautious tone adopted recently by major central banks.

 The euro inched down against the dollar, having made a 14-month top on Tuesday.